 2. How rare are blue eyes in babies?

 A study on 192 newborns found that 20.8% of babies had blue eyes.
 The study also found that most babies born with blue eyes were Caucasians (14).

 A popular misconception is that all newborns are born with blue eyes.
 Children’s eye color might differ due to heredity and other reasons.
-Even blue-eyed parents can have children with varied eye colors.
+Even blue-eyed parents can have kids with varied eye colors.
 The pigments that give the eye color are found in the iris, a component of the eye, and genes on chromosome 15 regulate it.
 There is a larger possibility of having a baby with blue eyes if both parents are blue-eyed.
 Eyes that are pale blue in color can be caused by a variety of disorders, including ocular albinism.